varabyte/kotter/README.md

 A _grapheme_ is the final symbol that gets rendered to the screen.
 For basic text, this is often one-to-one with the underlying character, but with emoji, that's often not the case.
 For example, the emoji 👨‍👩‍👧‍👦 is built up from 11 underlying characters!
-Use `graphemeLengthAt` with an index pointing at the beginning of a grapheme cluster to get this value.
+Use `graphemeCusterLengthAt` with an index pointing at the beginning of a grapheme cluster to get this value.

 You can also use `graphemeStartIndex` to return the start of a cluster given any index inside said cluster.
 It is not expected that most users will ever need this, but it can be useful if you want to iterate a Unicode string backwards one